 Plans must generally distribute SARs to plan participants by the last day of the ninth month following the end of the ERISA plan year.
-For calendar year ERISA plans, the SAR due date is therefore September 30.
+For calendar year ERISA plans, the SAR due date is therefore September 30 of the following year.
 Plans that received a two-and-a-half-month extension of time to file their Form 5500 must provide the SAR within two months after the extended filing deadline for the Form 5500.
-For calendar year plans, the extended SAR due date is therefore December 15.
+For calendar year plans, the extended SAR due date is therefore December 15 of the following year.
 If the SAR distribution due date falls on a weekend or federal holiday, the due date is extended to the next business day.
 (See Appendix A, Form 5500 and Summary Annual Report Due Dates, for a schedule of default and extended Form 5500 and SAR due dates based on ERISA plan year start dates.)